neos7m/OresMod/README.md

 - Russian
 - Spanish

-Translators are wanted for the following languages:

-- Arabic
-- Chinese (Mandarin)
-- Danish
-- German
-- Hindi
-- Norwegian
-- Swedish
-- Urdu
+I will accept translations from any other language Minecraft supports.

-If you want to translate the mod, make a copy of en_us.json in the src/main/resources/assets/oresmod/lang folder, translate whatever is to the right of the colon (:) into your language, give it the right name (es. zh_ch.json for Mandarin Chinese, or fr_fr for French) and make a pull request.
+If you want to translate the mod, make a copy of en_us.json in the src/main/resources/assets/oresmod/lang folder, translate whatever is to the right of the colon (:) into your language, give it the right name (es. zh_ch.json for Mandarin Chinese, or fr_fr.json for French) and make a pull request.
 I will accept it after verifying that it's complete.